-All of our meat, sausages, and bacon are hand-prepared for us by the award-winning Blackmore Vale Butchery in West Stour, North Dorset.
-Run by the Keen family, they have made their name upholding the finest traditions of British craft butchery.
+Our meat, sausages, and bacon are hand-prepared by our award-winning team of master butchers in the finest traditions of British craft butchery.

 Dry-ageing is a centuries-old, traditional process.

 Our beef is all dry-aged to tenderise and flavour the meat.
 By hanging a beef carcass on the bone in a chill store for 4 weeks or more, the meat ages naturally to lock in the great flavours you would expect from high-end beef, grass-fed beef.
 The process of dry-ageing enables moisture to evaporate and allows the beef’s natural enzymes to break down the meat’s tissues.

 This is what creates the tenderness and taste in the cut and the richness of flavour in the fat.